johanmazoyer/Asterix/docs/create_my_testbed.rst

     pup_roman = Pupil(modelconfig, PupType = "RomanPup")

-Currently supported ``PupType`` are : "RoundPup", "CleanPlane" (empty pupil plane), "RomanPup", "RomanLyot", "RomanPupTHD2", "RomanLyotTHD2".
+Currently supported ``PupType`` are : "RoundPup", "Clear" (empty pupil plane), "RomanPup", "RomanLyot", "RomanPupTHD2", "RomanLyotTHD2" (same as RomanPup and RomanLyot but with same rotation as on the testbed), "VLTPup", "SphereApod".

 You can finally defined your own pupils from a .fits using the same keyword if you put a full path.
-In this case, it will assume the same physical diam_pup_in_msize as the entrance pupil defined in the parameter file.
+In this case, it will be assumed that the fits file has the same physical size as the entrance pupil defined in the parameter file (``diam_pup_in_m``).
-The keyword "diam_lyot_in_m" is only used in the case of a round Lyot Stop ("RoundPup") and is not use to scale the .fits files aperture
+The keyword ``diam_lyot_in_m`` is only used in the case of a round Lyot Stop ("RoundPup") and is not use to scale the .fits files aperture.
 The pupil in the .fits file are automatically rescaled at 2*prad using binning.
 Therefore the code requires that the parameter diam_pup_in_pix is a divisor of the .fits file dimension